JunweiLiang/Multiverse/forking_paths_dataset/README.md

 $ cp multiverse_maps_and_statics/Road/Town05_TerrainNode_125.u* CARLA_0.9.6/CarlaUE4/Content/Carla/Static/Road/RoadsTown05/
 $ cp multiverse_maps_and_statics/Vegetation/Town05_TerrainNode_125.u* CARLA_0.9.6/CarlaUE4/Content/Carla/Static/Vegetation/
 ```
 Now you should be able to start a CARLA simulator server.
 The package should work out-of-the-box.
 I have tested it on RTX 2060/TITAN X/GTX 1080 TI GPU machine with Nvidia-430 or above drivers and on Ubuntu 16/18.
+Start CARLA server by:
 ```
 $ cd CARLA_0.9.6/; ./CarlaUE4.sh -opengl -carla-port=23015
 ```
 A spectator window should popup.
-Then Open another terminal to test the new maps.
+Then open another terminal to test the new maps.
 Start an observer client with a PTZ camera to play around:
 ```
 # install pygame
 $ python code/spectator.py --port 23015  --change_map Town05_actev
 ```
 Both windows should be switched to a new map.
 For full keyboard and mouse controls of the spectator window, see [here](code/spectator.py#L136).
+Now, press Ctr+C to exit both terminals.

 + **Step 2**, to add more human annotations, we start with recreated scenarios (We will talk about how to create scenarios from real-world videos or from scratch in the next section).
 Download the scenarios from [here](https://next.cs.cmu.edu/multiverse/dataset/multiverse_scenarios_v1.tgz) or by: